-Activities and attractions business means: any commercial establishment and/or vendor, including ski resorts, that is located within or doing business within the geographical limits of the NLTTBID boundary and sells the following experiences-(together, the "Activities"): including, but not limited to, excursions, daily and multi-day tickets and packaged ticket products that are valid only within the NLTTBID boundaries, guided tours, lessons, or the right of access to facilities, or similar services, or rents_rental of -recreational goods including, but not limited to, ski & snowboarding equipment, snow mobiles, kayaks, rafts, bicycles, boats, watercrafts, stand up paddle boards, camping equipment or similar goods.
-NLTTBID programs are not designed to benefit the following activities and products and will not be assessed: these activities will not be promoted: daily and multi-day tickets and packaged ticket products that include access to activities outside the NLTTBID boundaries, (including lift, trail, movie, event and concert tickets, as well as green fees); season passes offered for more than seven (7) days of use in a twelve (12) month continuous period: (such as golf, lift_skiing, trails, parking, etc.), season rentals (such as lockers, buoys, boat slips, etc.) and club memberships (such as golf, fitness, ski team, other amenity, HOA, homeowners service fees, etc.).
+Activities and attractions business means: any commercial establishment and/or vendor, including ski resorts, that is located within or doing business within the geographical limits of the NLTTBID boundary and sells experiences including, but not limited to, excursions, daily and multi-day tickets and packaged products that are valid only within the NLTTBID boundaries, guided tours, lessons, or the right of access to facilities, or similar services, or rents recreational goods including, but not limited to, ski & snowboarding equipment, snow mobiles, kayaks, rafts, bicycles, boats, watercrafts, stand up paddle boards, camping equipment or similar goods.
+NLTTBID programs are not designed to benefit the following activities and products and will not be assessed: season passes (such as golf, skiing, trails, parking, etc.), season rentals (such as lockers, buoys, boat slips, etc.) and club memberships (such as golf, fitness, ski team, other amenity, HOA, homeowners service fees, etc.).